 Once it was through the wind farm we started heading north again, and one meso seemed to occlude while another intensified over our head.
 Debris was going both ways in opposite directions directly in front of us on the road and all of our ears popped in the car.

 The chase was finally called to an end at Binger, and we headed to the Cimmaron Steakhouse in Oklahoma City to meet up with other chasers and compare video and celebrate with steaks.
 While we were at the Cimmaron Steakhouse, a Magnitude 4.8 earthquake happened, centered nearby in Lincoln County.
-What an incredible chase day!
+What an incredible day!
+Quakenado